SeeMe-ai/fastai-quick-guides/README.md

 # README #

-This repository contains a set of quick guides to deploy and share your AI models on [SeeMe.ai](https://seeme.ai), the AI marketplace.
+This repository contains a set of quick guides to deploy and share your AI models on [SeeMe.ai](https://seeme.ai), Low-Code MLOps.

-We are building the tools for you to easily **train, use and share AI models** for fun and profit.
+We are building the tools for you to easily **train, use and share your AI models**.

-SeeMe.ai is currently in development and things might break.
+SeeMe.ai is currently in development.

 For the beta period,